-The Marmot Randonnee gloves offer great performance for the price.
-The gloves feature a shell made of a 2-layer MemBrain material which does not only provide good protection against rain and wind, but also decent breathability.
-The insulation layer under the shell uses Marmot’s Thermal R insulation.
-The Thermal R insulation is made of polyester fibers and provides great warmth even when exposed to moisture.
-The DriClime lining next to your skin is made of two different denier yarns so that it efficiently pulls the moisture away from the skin where it spreads and evaporates.
+The Marmot Randonnee gloves provide great functionality for the price.
+The gloves feature a shell which is made of a 2-layer MemBrain material.
+The MemBrain fabric does not only provide good protection against snow and wind but is also very breathable.
+The insulation layer uses Marmot’s Thermal R insulation.
+The Thermal R insulation is made of polyester fibers and provides great warmth even if it gets wet.
+The gloves have DriClime lining which is made of two different denier yarns so that it efficiently pulls the moisture away from the skin where it spreads and evaporates.
 Furthermore, the DriClime lining is also very comfortable to the touch.
 The Marmot Randonnee gloves feature a single-pull adjustment system in the wrist area and a drawcord at the back.
-The Marmot Randonnee gloves are best for those who want a pair of well-performing winter gloves for a reasonable price.
+The Marmot Randonnee gloves are best for those who want a pair of high-quality winter gloves for a relatively low price.

 5. Outdoor Research Versaliner